||The Gorgon pediment in Corfu

 For information about the site of the temple and the monastery, see below.

 It is the earliest known Greek temple to have beeen built of stone and to have incorporated all the architectural elements of the Doric style, and the Gorgon pediment is the earliest known example of stone pedimental sculpture.
+(Compare this, for example, to the temple of Apollo at Thermon, Aetolia, central Greece, built of wood with ceramic decoration around 630-620 BC, just a generation earlier.)
 The architect and sculptor(s) may have been Corinthians, but there is no direct evidence for this (see the note in part 2 for Corinth and Gorgons on temples).
 The rectangular building was oriented on an east-west axis, with its entrance at the east end.
 It was 22.40 metres wide and 47.89 metres long, and around 14 metres high, and its roof is thought to have been suppported by 8 columns at each end and 17 along the sides.

 Today only its foundations remain, as well those of surrounding buildings and an 8 metre long section of a rectangular altar, originally 25 metres long and 2.7 metres wide, to the west of the temple (see photos below).
 Most of the stones from the sanctuary were later reused elsewhere, particularly in the construction of the Monastery of Agios Theodoros.
 The Byzantine katholikon (main church) was built in the 5th century AD, and the monastery was renovated and expanded in the 16th century, then renovated again in 1815.
 Surviving architectural members as well as other archaeological finds from the temple have been taken to Corfu's two museums.